 What is Safe Zone Training?

-Safe Zone is a three hour training designed to educate and empower participants to be agents of change against issues faced by individuals across the gender and sexuality spectrums.
+Safe Zone is a three-hour training designed to educate and empower participants to be agents of change against issues faced by individuals across the gender, sexual, and romantic spectrums.
 While creating “safe spaces” for individuals is the long-term goal, it is not fair to guarantee safety to anyone.
 Our program works to inspire folks to craft their own strategy for being affirming and inclusive individuals for others.
 By doing so, we hope to create a network of folks who are dedicated to creating and sustaining a long-term safe community.

 The goals of the Safe Zone program are:

-- To educate participants on the meaning of various terms, identities, and concepts in relation to sex, gender, sexual orientation and gender identity expression.
+- To educate participants on the meaning of various terms, identities, and concepts in relation to sex, gender, sexual orientation, romantic orientation, and gender identity expression.

 - To help folks recognize their identities and how those identities are influenced by the spaces and environments we enter and exit daily.

-- To gain an understanding of power, privilege and oppression and how these concepts impact communities across the gender and sexuality spectrums.
+- To gain an understanding of power, privilege and oppression and how these concepts impact communities across the gender, romantic, and sexuality spectrums.

-- To spread awareness of the challenges that folks who identify with marginalized genders and sexualities have faced and/or are more likely to face.
+- To spread awareness of the challenges that folks who identify with marginalized genders, sexualities, romantic identities have faced and/or are more likely to face.

 - To facilitate an opportunity for participants to figure out their part in creating change to alleviate some of those challenges.